 If you feel like you are working 80 hours a week and not seeing your children, this isn’t your option.
 You could hire a responsible neighbor kid to play with your kids after school until dinner time.
 They might double as a date night sitter.

-You could use a service to find a sitter for daytime or evening.
+You could use a service to find a sitter for the daytime or evening.
 Many let you map out when you would ideally like help on a weekly time grid.

 If you need help or have multiple small children, a full-time nanny may be for you.
-Believe it or not, some families still employee live-in nannies, and I'm not talking about rich families either.
+Believe it or not, some families still employ live-in nannies, and I’m not talking about rich families either.
 If you charge $75 an hour for your services and you pay your nanny $15 to increase your productivity, you make more money.